LindsayBurke-NJIT/Aero-Scoring-Calculator/README.md

 1) Download the zip file by viewing it raw and unzip it.
 3) Go to the dist folder and find the scoringCalculator application.
-4) Drag the application file into the taskbar to pin it for easy access.
+4) Drag the application file into the taskbar or desktop to pin it for easy access.
 5) Run the executable.

 <h1>To run the application on any other OS:</h1>